-AMY GOODMAN: Six months ago, Ercilia was diagnosed with breast cancer and told she needed surgery and chemotherapy.
-Immediately.
+AMY GOODMAN: Six months ago, Ercilia was diagnosed with breast cancer and told she needed surgery and chemotherapy immediately.

 Mercedes Herrera and Nelson Canela are joining us now from Houston.
 Mercedes is a Houston janitor and a member of the bargaining committee for the union.
 Nelson is a New York janitor who was arrested at the protest last Thursday.
-He’s also a former U.S. Marine.
-We invited a representative of the Houston police department to join us, but they declined our request.
+He’s also a former U.S. marine.
+We invited a representative of the Houston Police Department to join us, but they declined our request.

-NELSON CANELA: One, two, three, four, five—
+NELSON CANELA: One, two, three, four, five, six, seven, eight.

-AMY GOODMAN: Nelson, we’re just trying to see if our linkup is direct with Houston.
+AMY GOODMAN: Nelson, we’re just trying to see if our link-up is direct with Houston.
 Nelson, can you hear me?

-AMY GOODMAN: This is Democracy Now!
-As we return now to Nelson Canela, a New York janitor, went to Houston to support the campaign, arrested on Thursday, civil disobedience in the intersection.
+AMY GOODMAN: This is Democracy Now!, as we return now to Nelson Canela, a New York janitor, went to Houston to support the campaign, arrested on Thursday, civil disobedience in the intersection.
 Nelson, thanks for joining us.
 Nelson?
-Nelson, can you hear me?

-NELSON CANELA: Yes, yes I can.
+NELSON CANELA: Yes, I can.

 AMY GOODMAN: Welcome to Democracy Now!
 Can you tell us what happened in this civil disobedience that you engaged in on Thursday?
 What happened in the streets of Houston?

-AMY GOODMAN: Nelson, you’re an Afghanistan war vet?
+AMY GOODMAN: Nelson, you’re an Afghanistan War vet?

-NELSON CANELA: Yes, yes, ma’am.
+NELSON CANELA: Yes.
+Yes, ma’am.

-MERCEDES HERRERA: No—I don’t know this — what she say?
+MERCEDES HERRERA: No, I don’t know this.
+What she say?

-AMY GOODMAN: Did you tell the police in advance you were going to engage in this civil disobedience?
-That you were going to sit down in the intersection?
+AMY GOODMAN: Did you tell the police in advance you were going to engage in this civil disobedience, that you were going to sit down in the intersection?